Galvin Gaustad & Stein LLC Decreases Stake in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG)

-Galvin Gaustad & Stein LLC lessened its stake in shares of iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 3.4% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 173,910 shares of the company’s stock after selling 6,165 shares during the quarter. iShares Core U.S. Aggregate Bond ETF comprises about 1.7% of Galvin Gaustad & Stein LLC’s holdings, making the stock its 21st biggest holding.
-Galvin Gaustad & Stein LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $18,626,000 as of its most recent filing with the Securities and Exchange Commission.
+Galvin Gaustad & Stein LLC lowered its position in iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG – Get Rating) by 3.4% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 173,910 shares of the company’s stock after selling 6,165 shares during the quarter. iShares Core U.S. Aggregate Bond ETF makes up about 1.7% of Galvin Gaustad & Stein LLC’s holdings, making the stock its 21st biggest holding.
+Galvin Gaustad & Stein LLC’s holdings in iShares Core U.S. Aggregate Bond ETF were worth $18,626,000 at the end of the most recent reporting period.

 IShares are index funds that are bought and sold like common stocks on national securities exchanges as well as certain foreign exchanges. iShares are attractive because of their relatively low cost, tax efficiency and trading flexibility.
 Investors can purchase and sell shares through any brokerage firm, financial advisor, or online broker, and hold the funds in any type of brokerage account.